mpdcampbell/blog/blog/content/posts/jitsiwithTraefik.md

 {{< /code >}}

 ## Customising Jitsi settings
 Okay so your instance is working, now you want to play with all the options!
 A huge range of things can be controlled via environment variables.
-To see the full list you can check the [example docker-compose.yml](https://github.com/jitsi/docker-jitsi-meet/blob/master/docker-compose.yml) from the Jitsi Github repo.
+To see the full list you can check the [example docker-compose.yml](https://github.com/jitsi/docker-jitsi-meet/blob/master/docker-compose.yml) from the Jitsi GitHub repo.
 I left the majority of these out of my example as you don't need them just to get Jitsi up and running.

 #### Disable third party server requests
 There are even more settings that can't be controlled via the docker-compose.yml.
 These are setting which are configurable in the main non-docker build of Jitsi, but the necessary code hasn't been added to the docker image to allow them to be set via docker-compose.
 These settings are defined within config.js file.
 In our dockerised version of Jitsi this file is found at the Jitsi-web container config path, in our example case ${CONFIG}/web/config.js.
 However, by default it won't list every available setting that the non-docker build file contains.

 You can view the full range of available settings at the [non-docker build repo](https://github.com/jitsi/jitsi-meet/blob/master/config.js) and then decide if you wish to change any in your Jitsi instance.
 One in particular I'd recommend is ``disableThirdPartyRequests``.
-Privacy is one of the main reasons to self host your instance, this setting ensures no external third party servers are contacted.
+Privacy is one of the main reasons to self-host your instance, this setting ensures no external third party servers are contacted.

 To set this you need to create a file in the same directory as config.js called custom-config.js and define the new setting there.
 As described in the [official documentation](https://jitsi.github.io/handbook/docs/devops-guide/devops-guide-docker#jitsi-meet-configuration), the config.js file is recreated on every restart but the custom-config.js will remain static and be appended to config.js on start up.
 If you are only changing this one setting, your file only needs the one line.